devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ![Widget BLoC Communication](https://github.com/Fasust/flutter-guide/wiki//images/widget-bloc-communication.PNG)

-_Figure XXX: Widget BLoC Communication_
+_Figure 21: Widget BLoC Communication_

 For this Layer, all plattform specific dependencies should be injectable.
 To achieve this, the Flutter community [@suriArchitectYourFlutter2019; @eganFlutterArchitectureSamples2017; @angelovBlocLibraryDart2019; @bizzottoWidgetAsyncBlocServicePracticalArchitecture2019] mostly uses the _Repository Patter_ [[@garlanIntroductionSoftwareArchitecture1994]](https://dl.acm.org/citation.cfm?id=865128) or as _"Uncle Bob"_ would say: _Boundary Objects_ [[@martinPrinciplesCleanArchitecture2015]](https://www.youtube.com/watch?v=o_TH-Y78tt4).
 Even if this pattern is not an explicit part of BLoC, I personally think it is a very clean solution.
 Instead of having BLoCs directly depend on plattform specific interfaces, we create simple _Repository_ interfaces for the BLoCs to depend on: